The main tax incentives in Ireland are:

 Section 110 company

 Ireland has a favourable securitisation tax regime for entities known as Section 110 companies.
 A Section 110 company is an Irish resident special purpose company that holds and/or manages ‘qualifying assets’, which includes ‘financial assets’.
-The term ‘financial asset’ is widely defined and includes both mainstream financial assets such as shares, loans, leases, lease portfolios, bonds, debt, derivatives, all types of receivables as well as assets such as carbon offsets and plant and machinery.
+The term ‘financial asset’ is widely defined and includes mainstream financial assets, such as shares, loans, leases, lease portfolios, bonds, debt, derivatives, and all types of receivables, as well as assets such as carbon offsets and plant and machinery.

 It is possible to establish a Section 110 company as an onshore investment platform for cross-border investments.
 The Section 110 regime has been in existence since the early 1990s and, with appropriate structuring, effectively allows for corporation tax neutral treatment, provided that certain conditions are met.
 The regime is used by international banks, asset managers, and investment funds to facilitate securitisations, investment platforms, collateralised debt obligations (CDOs), collateralised loan obligations (CLOs), and capital markets bond issuances.

 The range of investments in which a Section 110 company can invest (e.g. financial assets, commodities, plant and machinery) is significant.
 In particular, the inclusion of plant and machinery has secured Ireland as the leading global centre of excellence for aircraft financing transactions.

-In the last number of years, Irish Revenue have made a number of legislative changes for Section 110 companies engaged in a ‘specified property business’ which involves the holding, managing or both the holding and managing of so-called ‘specified mortgages’.
+Specific rules exist for Section 110 companies engaged in a ‘specified property business’ which involves the holding, managing, or both the holding and managing of so-called ‘specified mortgages’.
 A specified mortgage is defined as including loans and shares that derive their value, or the greater part of their value, from land in the State.
-In effect the Section 110 company’s ‘specified property business’ is to be treated as a separate business from any other business the company may carry on and, with certain exceptions, no interest above a reasonable commercial rate of return will be deductible in computing the taxable profits of that part of the business.
+In effect, the Section 110 company’s ‘specified property business’ is to be treated as a separate business from any other business the company may carry on and, with certain exceptions, no interest above a reasonable commercial rate of return will be deductible in computing the taxable profits of that part of the business.
 The profit calculated will be taxable at the 25% of corporation tax.
 These specific rules also include carve-outs where the Irish property business carried on is either a CLO transaction, a CMBS / RMBS transaction, a loan origination business or a sub-participation transaction.